 Structurizr supports the concept of themes, so that you can consistently style diagrams across workspaces.
 Themes are JSON files containing element and relationship styles; the same ones that you would usually define in a workspace.
-When a theme is set on a workspace, any styles defined in that theme will be used as a basis when rendering diagrams.
-Furthermore, like CSS, any styles additionally defined in the workspace will override those defined in the theme.
+When one or more themes are set on a workspace, any styles defined in those themes will be used as a basis when rendering diagrams.
+Furthermore, like CSS, any styles additionally defined in the workspace will override those defined in the themes.

 There are two ways to use themes, statically as external resources, and dynamically from any workspace that you have access to.

 1. Static themes

 A static theme is a JSON file that is hosted externally to Structurizr, and linked from the workspace via a URL.
 Theme files can be created by hand, exported from an existing workspace, or created with one of the client libraries.

 For example, when viewing a diagram, use the button to export the styles from that workspace as a theme.

 To use a static theme:

 - Publish the JSON file representing the theme somewhere that is accessible from your web browser (e.g. a web server, GitHub Gist, etc - example).

-- Specify the URL of the JSON file using the client library (ViewSet -> Configuration -> theme property), or via the browser-based workspace editor (Configuration tab).
+- Specify the URL(s) of the JSON file using the client library (ViewSet -> Configuration -> themes property), or via the browser-based workspace editor (Configuration tab).

-If you are using the cloud service or your on-premises installation is being served over HTTPS, the theme JSON file must also be served over HTTPS.
+If you are using the cloud service or your on-premises installation is being served over HTTPS, theme JSON files must also be served over HTTPS.